KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 $$x(t+\Delta) \approx \frac{dx}{dt}\Delta t + x(t)$$

 which is Forward Euler's integration.
 Note that this method depends heavily on the size of $\Delta t$, which is chosen by the user.
 Intuitively, as the size of $\Delta t$ is decreased, the accuracy of the approximation increases, which will be discussed later.
-Unfortunately, with this increase in accuracy, we have a direct increase in run time.
+Unfortunately this increase in accuracy, has a side-effect, a direct increase in run time.

+XXX Derivation of implicit method